Mean Field Optimization Problem Regularized by Fisher Information: Mean Field Schr odinger Dynamics

-In this section, we first show that the solution to HJB equation \eqref{eq:fixpoint_m-to-u} can be decomposed as the sum of a convex and a Lipschitz function.
-This allows us to apply a reflection coupling argument to show that the mapping~\eqref{eq:contraction} is a contraction on short horizon and thus to ensure existence and uniqueness of the solution to \eqref{eq:HJB} and to prove Theorem \ref{thm:wellposedness}.
+In this section, we first show that the solution to the HJB equation \eqref{eq:fixpoint_m-to-u} can be decomposed as the sum of a convex and a Lipschitz function.
+This allows us to apply a reflection coupling argument to show that the mapping~\eqref{eq:contraction} is a contraction on short horizon and thus to ensure existence and uniqueness of the solution to \eqref{eq:HJB}.This completes the proof of \Cref{thm:wellposedness}.
 Finally we gather some properties of the solution to \cref{eq:gradient-flow} for later use.